College Hockey Inc.

 Following his time at Kimball Union, the Nobleton native played two seasons in the USHL – again reuniting with his brother – where he won a Clark Cup title as a rookie and captured All-USHL First Team honors his second year.

-Fantilli is now making a massive, immediate impact as a freshman at the University of Michigan, leading the Big Ten in scoring at the time of this writing.
+Fantilli then made a massive, immediate impact as a freshman at the University of Michigan, winning the 2022-23 Hobey Baker Award as the best player in NCAA Division I men’s hockey.

 “I think once I got older and matured a little bit, I saw the benefits to going to college.
-I thought that was the right route for me,” Fantilli told The Michigan Daily earlier this year.
+I thought that was the right route for me,” Fantilli told The Michigan Daily.

 There has been a common conclusion throughout College Hockey Inc.’s previous “paths” studies: that a player does not need to leave home to be on the radar of NCAA Division I recruiters but rather, playing and playing well are most important.